All Episodes

 And that's as detailed as I'm going to get.

-And what I mean by that, we could be up 33 percent on one station, 12 percent on another, 60 percent is the top that we're up on another, or up 50 percent in a number of places.
+And what I mean by that, we could be up 33% on one station, 12% on another.

 I don't want to relive that.

-I just wanted to answer the question without getting too specific, because everybody's asking about it.
+I just wanted to answer the question without getting too specific because everybody's asking about it.

-So it's a way of thanking you too.
+And it's a way of thanking you too.

 Back to the phone.

-Scott in uh in McKay, Ohio.
+Scott in McKay, Ohio.

 Great to have you on the EIB network, sir.